SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

 ```

-You can also defines the instance side method `isAvailable` to indicate whether the resource is available.
+You can also define the instance side method `isAvailable` to indicate whether the resource is available.
 But if you need this, better read the code of the `TestResource` class.